Focus on Physicians:

 Exercise and Health

-You already know that regular exercise will lower the risk of heart disease, cancer, bone disease, and dementia.
+You already know that regular exercise will lower your risk for heart disease, cancer, bone disease, and dementia, among other dreaded conditions.

 But research has also shown that exercise can reduce anxiety, improve sleep, and improve immune function.
 It doesn’t take a lot of exercise to reap the benefits.
-A brisk walk a few days a week is a great way to get started.
+A brisk 15 minute walk a few days a week is a great way to get started.

 Mindfulness and Self-Care